alefore/weblog/software-correctness.md

 > increase in software robustness more than compensates for the reduced range of
 > values.

+### Software Errors: Clock Issues

+Managing time is surprisingly hard.

+#### Jump Back in Time: Synchronization

+Programmers often assume that time always increases monotonically, up to the resolution provided by their representation of time.
+However, not all clocks have this property.
+For example, `clock_gettime` in Linux asking for the time in the "real" clock may observe decreasing values.

+This would mean that the following code has bugs:

+    clock_gettime(CLOCK_REALTIME, &start_time);
+    ...
+    clock_gettime(CLOCK_REALTIME, &end_time);
+    auto elapsed_time = TimeBetween(&start_time, &end_time);

+This may even yield a negative `elapsed_time`.
+This happens very rarely and most of the time doesn't have significantly negative consequences (e.g., it may just bias some measurements imperceptibly).
+However, it may have disastruous consequences by yielding values that don't match the expectations of their consumers.

+For this reason, many languages provide separate clock implementations that are guaranteed to be monotonically increasing.

+This typically happens because of network time synchronization.
+I would expect most implementations not to jump back in time (but, instead, to slow down the local clock temporally until it's synchronized with the expected time).

+Obviously, this may also happen by deliberate operations by the administrator.
+That should be rare in production systems but may happen in devices, especially when the user has something to gain (e.g., cheat some game) by fiddling with the system's time.

+#### Jump Back in Time: Daylight Savings

+Because daylight saving changes happen infrequently (just twice per year), they are a common source of bugs for systems that don't correctly anticipate them or test them.

+##### Example: Android Party

+I threw a party with my Google coworkers in my apartment on Saturday the 30th of March of 2008.
+When we reached the point where we all started realizing that it was time to call it a night, everybody asked me for the train schedule, to catch the night train back to the Zurich main station.
+That late in the night, the evening train ran once per hour.
+It was 1:55 a.m..
+I confirmed: the train runs at fifteen minutes past the hour, so I told the group that they should probably leave around ten minutes later (to have time to make it to the train station).

+Some time went by and we were all idling, wrapping up our conversations, finishing the last sips of alcohol.
+People would check their phones from time to time to make sure they still had time.
+One person in the group started getting increasingly aggitated, anxious about how we would miss the train, but everybody ignored him.
+"Come on, Christoph, you're always so eager, we still have plenty of time... you are so German!"

+I double-checked: yeah, it was 1:59, they still had a few minutes left.
+Why would Christoph be so eager to leave?

+At some point, Christoph announced that he didn't think we'd make the train.
+I checked my phone and... it was still 1:59.

+"Christoph," said someone else, "come on, we still have like 15 minutes before the train!"

+"What?
+No!
+We have like five minutes!"

+We all confirmed that it was 1:59, surely something was wrong with Christoph's clock.
+He showed us that it was 3:11 in his phone, no chance to make the train.
+We would have assumed he was wrong, but... it had been 1:59 for a fairly long time.

+It turned out that everybody in the party save for Christoph was using one of the new Android phones that Google had kindly given us as a holiday gift.
+Christoph, who has been a heavy Apple user since for ever, was the only one using an iPhone.
+Android, a very new system at the time, had a bug where the clock simply got stuck at 1:59 on the very first Daylight Savings switch.
+I don't know the details.

+By the time we realized that Christoph had been right all along, We had to open another bottle of wine and my guests had to wait for another fifty minutes or so, for the next train.
+Christoph, always the insufferable Apple fanboy, had plenty of reasons to poke fun of us, early Android adopters. :-)

 ### Software Errors: Algorithmic Errors

 #### Runaway Algorithmic Complexity